nirdosh17/cfn-inspect/README.md

-# cloudformation-validator
+# cfn-validator
-A simple tool to validate AWS CloudFormation templates based on your custom rules
+A simple tool to validate AWS CloudFormation templates based on your custom rules.